helix-editor/helix/STEEL.md

 There are a handful of extra libraries in development for extending helix, and can be found here https://github.com/mattwparas/helix-config.

 If you'd like to use them, create a directory called `cogs` in your `.config/helix` directory, and copy the files in there.
-In particular, `keymaps.scm` and `options.scm` are working well.

 ### options.scm